-North Carolina has received a total of \$109.2 billion in federal pandemic recovery funding since March 2020 (see Figure 1 below).
+North Carolina has received more than \$110.5 billion in federal pandemic recovery funding since March 2020 (see Figure 1 below).
 Two-thirds of these funds are non-grant funds (e.g., economic impact payments, the Paycheck Protection Program, etc.).
 The remaining third are federal grants to state entities, hospitals, colleges, etc., to support pandemic response and recovery.
-North Carolina's state and local units of government have received a total of \$13.2 billion from the Coronavirus Relief Fund (CRF) and the State and Local Fiscal Recovery Funds1.
+North Carolina's state and local units of government have received a total of \$12.9 billion from the Coronavirus Relief Fund (CRF) and the State and Local Fiscal Recovery Funds1.
 These broad use funds have been critical in responding to the pandemic and accelerating the state's recovery.
 North Carolina appropriated its full allotment of SFRF through S.L.
-2021-180, totaling \$5.4 billion in more than 180 appropriations.
+2021-180, totaling \$5.4 billion supporting more than 190 unique projects.
 S.L.
 2021-180 was signed into law by Governor Cooper on November 18, 2021, and the budget certification process was completed in late January 2022.
+In July 2022, S.L.
+2022-74 was enacted, amending some SFRF-funded programs.
+Since the S.L.
+2022-74 was enacted after the reporting period, changes will be incorporated into future reports.